hironow/Coders/pygmt_nanobind_benchmark/docs/history/CORE_IMPLEMENTATION.md

-# Phase 2 Completion Summary
+# Core Implementation Summary

 **Date**: 2025-11-10
 **Status**: ✅ **COMPLETE**
-**Duration**: Single session
-**Branch**: `claude/repository-review-011CUsBS7PV1QYJsZBneF8ZR`
+**Implementation**: Grid and Figure classes with nanobind

 ---

 ## Executive Summary

-Phase 2 successfully implemented high-level API components for pygmt_nb, providing Grid data type bindings with NumPy integration and a Figure class for visualization.
+The core implementation successfully established the foundational API components for pygmt_nb, providing Grid data type bindings with NumPy integration and a Figure class for visualization.
 All implementations follow TDD methodology and demonstrate measurable performance improvements over PyGMT.

 **Key Achievements**:
 - ✅ Grid class with nanobind (C++)